PitkinCounty/3D-Printing/README.md

   * convert a **.TIF** file into a 3D surface **.STL**
 * blender.py
   * convert a 3D surface **.STL** (no thickness) to a solid body **-3D.STL**
+* batch3D.py (not developed yet)
+  * process a directory of TIF files, each into a 3D Model for printing

 ## Workflow
 * Export GeoTiff Height File (*.tif) from ArcGIS